 - What to write on the signs (hint: it isn’t quiet zone like the picture)

-- All the specific directions you need to give to partcipants/floats.
-Such as, no sirens, turn off strobe lights and so on.
+- All the specific directions you need to give to participants/floats.
+Such as no sirens, turn off strobe lights, and so on.

 - Ideas on how to share the message about your inclusive event.